-Schedule: The timings of Care Visits which are agreed at the outset of the contract and modified in discussion with your Professional Carer.
+Schedule: The timings of Care Sessions agreed at the outset of the contract and modified in discussion with your Professional Carer.
 Hometouch Care Managers will assist with scheduling for the Managed Care Model.

 Statutory Notification: The statutory requirements for Us to notify the regulator in the event of specific events or incidents.

-- Assessment of Your care needs by Our Care Advisers via phone, email and live chat
+- Assessment of Your care needs by Our Care Advisors via phone and email

 - An Initial Home Visit and Care Assessment